vuejs/v2.vuejs.org/src/guide/comparison.md

 ## Knockout

 Knockout was a pioneer in the MVVM and dependency tracking spaces and its reactivity system is very similar to Vue's.
 Its [browser support](http://knockoutjs.com/documentation/browser-support.html) is also very impressive considering everything it does, with support back to IE6!
-Vue on the other hand, only supports IE9+.
+Vue on the other hand only supports IE9+.

 Over time though, Knockout development has slowed and it's begun to show its age a little.
 For example, its component system lacks a full set of lifecycle hooks and although it's a very common use case, the interface for passing children to a component feels a little clunky compared to [Vue's](components.html#Content-Distribution-with-Slots).